func-i/webpack-angular/README.md

 #### Add the routes to our posts module

-We have created a posts module, but it doesn't contain any functionality.
+open viewing `app/posts/index.js` and note that we have created a posts module, but it doesn't contain any functionality.

 We need to import our routes and add them to our module.

+Can the code in this file that you previous pasted to:

 ``` javascript
   var angular = require('angular');